eltimmo/terraform-azure-function-app-get-keys/README.md

 This will try to recover the key, waiting 10 seconds between each retry for a maximum of 30 attempts.
 These can be changed in the powershell code as required.

-This uses powershell 7 core, so in theory will work on Linux however I have not been able to test this.
+This uses powershell 7 core and Azure CLI, so in theory will work on Linux however I have not been able to test this.

 Variables need to be supplied as defined in variables.tf